whatupmiked/mondrian/README.md

-# mondrian.composition.3
+# Mondrian on Git
-An HTML5/CSS3/Javascript rendering of Mondrian's Composition No. 3 and No.2 accessible online from [here](http://www.whatupmiked.com/mondrian/index.html)
+An HTML5/CSS3/Javascript rendering of Mondrian Compositions accessible online from [here](http://www.whatupmiked.com/mondrian/index.html)

 ## Adding to the repository
  1. Modify the values of an existing mondrian.<name>.js file and push your changes.